 If a DB2CONN is not installed when the DSNC STRT command is issued, error message DFHDB2031 is produced, indicating that no DB2CONN is installed.
-Resource definitions must be installed from the CSD before attempting to start the CICS Db2 attachment facility.
+Resource definitions must be installed from the CICS system definition data set (CSD) before attempting to start the CICS Db2 attachment facility.